Submissions

 3.6 References:

 All references to the literature should be inserted in the text as a superior number (superscript 1 or 1,2 or 1-3) and references should be numbered consecutively.
-All punctuation marks should precede the numbers, for example; ………. as early as 1971,5 ; ….. for this factor.3 ; ….. molar attrition.1-9 Even if the author is named in your text, a number must still be used.
+All punctuation marks should precede the numbers, for example; ………. as early as 1971,5 ; ….. for this factor.3 ; ….. molar mineralisation.1-9 Even if the author is named in your text, a number must still be used.
 Personal communications should be cited in the text, in parentheses, at the appropriate location – and not in the reference section.
 If citing several pieces of work in the same sentence, a hyphen should be used to link numbers which are inclusive, and use a comma when numbers are not consecutive.
 For example: Where works 4, 5, 6, 7, 8, 15 and 19 have been cited in the same place in the text: Several studies 4-8, 15, 19 have discussed the use of reference scales in bite mark photography.

 See point 4 for reference guidelines.